 Balloon fish reside in the warm seawaters of South-eastern Asia.
 When excess amounts of light fall on them, the eyes of this fish act as a "chemical sunglasses".
-The eyes of this 1 inch long centimetre) fish (2.5)show properties similar to photochromic lenses, the colours of which can become less more or intense depending on the strength of the light.
+The eyes of this 1 inch long (2.5)centimetre) fish show similar properties to photochromic lenses, the colours of which can become more or less intense depending on the strength of the light.